-The appointee will lead a research programme of international excellence and will lead the teaching programmes in relevant subject areas.
+The appointee will generate research of international excellence and will co-ordinate and teach undergraduate classes in relevant subject areas.
 They will contribute to the collegial, supportive and energetic research culture in the law school.

-Candidates should have a PhD (or equivalent) in an appropriate discipline, have a sustained track record of high quality published research, and of securing funding.
-Candidates should possess relevant teaching experience including experience of managing and developing large scale teaching programmes.
+Candidates should have a PhD (or equivalent) in an appropriate discipline, be able to demonstrate a body of published work in high quality publications and have an ability to secure research funding.
+Candidates should also possess relevant teaching experience and have outstanding communication and interpersonal skills.